rcpch/digital-growth-charts-react-native-client/README.md

 # digital-growth-charts-react-native-client

-A react-native client to render results from the digital growth charts api
+A react-native client to render results from the digital growth charts API